karthickr7/E-commerce-Customer-Segmentation/README.md

 about the purchase pattern
-  ● Data pre-processing including missing value treatment ● Segmenting customer based on the optimum number of clusters (‘k’) with the help of silhouette score
+  ● Data pre-processing including missing value treatment ● Segmenting customer based on the optimum number of clusters (‘k’) with the help of silhouette score.
+# Learning Outcome:
+  The students will get a better understanding of how the variables are linked to each other and will be able to apply cluster analysis to business problem such as customer segmentation.